 Three exit interview questions concerned the degree to which students believed that they developed communication skills in our program.
 Results of the Exit Interview questions dealing with the communication are shown in Table 5.
-As can be seen, well over 75% of the graduating seniors responding agreed that the undergraduate program in Psychological Science did a good job (i.e., rating of 4 or 5) in helping them to improve their writing skills and skills interacting with others.
-We fell slightly short of our goal of 75% agreeing or strongly agreeing with the statement that the undergraduate program improved their oral presentation skills.
+As can be seen, well over 75% of the graduating seniors responding agreed that the undergraduate program in Psychological Science did a good job (i.e., rating of 4 or 5) in helping them to improve their writing skills, oral communication skills, and skills interacting with others.

-Item Percent of Students Providing Rating of 4 or 5 Mean (SD) helped me to improve my writing skills 77.36% 4.55 (0.57) helped me to improve my oral presentation skills 73.58% 4.04 (0.90) helped me to improve my ability to interact effectively with others 90.57% 4.25 (0.85)
+Item Percent of Students Providing Rating of 4 or 5 Mean (SD) helped me to improve my writing skills 87.27 4.38 (0.97) helped me to improve my oral presentation skills 80.00 4.13 (0.82) helped me to improve my ability to interact effectively with others 80.00 4.25 (0.97)

 Graduating senior Psychological Science majors generally agreed that the degree improved their communication skills.
-More than 75% of students agreed that the program improved their writing and interpersonal communication skills.
-A majority of graduating seniors indicated that the degree improved their oral communication skills, however, the percentage agreeing (73.58%) was lower than our goal of 75%.
+More than 75% of students agreed that the program improved their writing skills, oral communication skills, and interpersonal communication skills.
 Students in our Honors program are successfully defending their Honors thesis and receiving scores, on average, above our aspirational goal of 5 and more than 50% of Honors students are graduating Magna or Summa Cum Laude.
-A review of research papers submitted in Spring 2015 indicated that on a majority of criteria, more than 75% of the papers were judged to be adequate or exceptional.
-There was, however, room for improvement in the quality of Introduction and General Discussion sections.
+A review of research papers submitted during the 2016-2017 academic year indicated that on a majority of criteria, more than 75% of the papers were judged to be adequate or exceptional.
+There was, however, room for improvement in the quality of Introduction and General Discussions sections.
 Although a majority of the Introduction and General Discussions were judged to be adequate or exceptional, the percentage was lower than our aspirational goal of 75%.